endlessm/clubhouse/README.md

 - `ABORT`: Override the default sound played when the quest is aborted.
 Quests are usually aborted when the external app they are using is closed by the user.
+- `QUESTION`: Override the default sound played when the quest is proposed.
+  These messages are usually the initial quest messages that is shown up in the Clubhouse right side window above a character.
+  *Note: Only SFX sounds overrides are supported*.

 ### Sprite Animations Format